khj0704/tiny-android-http-client/README.md

 Model 3: Send a sync request
 ------------------
 This is barebone solution.
-If you have multiple http requests to send conditionally, e,g. issue request A first, depends on the response issue request B or C, finally issue reuest D. If you use the callback solution mentioned above you will run into callback chains, in that case you can start an AsyncTask to group the requests together.
+If you have multiple HTTP requests to send conditionally, e,g.
+You issue request A first, then depends on the response of A, you could issue either request B or C, finally issue reuest D. If you use the callback solution mentioned above you will run into long callback chains, which makes your code difficult to read.
+In that case you can start an AsyncTask to group the requests together.
 ```
 HTTPClientConfig config = new HTTPClientConfig();
 HTTPClient client = new HTTPClient(config);